autistic-symposium/blockchain-science-rs/README.md

 <br>

-This will open a websocket with bybit and subscribe to your private positions on the following topics:
+This will open a websocket with bybit and subscribe to spot info on the following topics:

 ```
 - trades